Try adjusting your search terms

 Yes, home care services are available 24/7 based on the needs of the individual.
 This flexibility ensures that residents receive the care they need at any time.

-The monthly cost for residents includes bi-weekly housekeeping, maintenance, scheduled transportation, and various meal services.
-Additionally, utilities such as water, sewer, and garbage removal are covered.
+The monthly cost for residents includes bi-weekly housekeeping, maintenance, scheduled transportation, emergency call system, and various meal services.
+Additionally, utilities such as water, sewer, wi-fi, garbage removal, and landscaping/snow removal are covered.

-Costs at Assisi Village can vary depending on the type of care chosen and the specific services required.
-Potential residents are encouraged to request detailed pricing information to understand the financial commitments involved.
+Costs at Assisi Village can vary depending on the type of apartment and the specific level of services required.
+Potential residents or family members are encouraged to request detailed pricing information by calling the Program Manager at 563.690.9650.

 The webpage does not specify exact costs for Memory Care services.
-For detailed pricing information, potential residents and families are encouraged to contact the admissions office.
+For detailed pricing information, potential residents and families are encouraged to contact the admissions office at 563.690.9655.

 The monthly rent at Windsor Park includes essential utilities such as water, gas, electricity, and garbage removal.
-This makes budgeting easier for residents as they have fewer separate bills to manage.
+Windsor Park also offers free laundry facilities.

 The Stonehill Wellness Center offers several membership options, including Basic Membership and All-Inclusive Membership for both individuals under 55 and seniors aged 55 and over.
-Pricing varies based on the membership type and duration, with discounts available for couples and individuals with certain Medicare plans.
+Pricing varies based on the membership type and duration, with discounts available for individuals 55+ and couples.
+Free membership is available through the Silver Sneakers and RenewActive programs.

-The Basic Membership includes access to all cardio and strength equipment, the walking track, and the sauna.
-This membership is available for both individuals under 55 and seniors 55 and over, with different pricing structures for each group.
+The Wellness Center Basic Membership includes access to all cardio and strength equipment, the walking track, and the sauna.

-The All-Inclusive Membership provides access to all strength and cardio equipment, unlimited group exercise classes, sauna usage, and HydroWorx pool appointments.
-This membership is also available for individuals under 55 and those aged 55 and over at different price points.
+The Wellness Center All-Inclusive Membership provides access to all strength and cardio equipment, unlimited group exercise classes, sauna usage, and HydroWorx pool appointments.

 Yes, individuals with a UnitedHealthcare Medicare plan, select Medicare Advantage Plans, or select Medicare Supplements can receive a free Basic Membership through programs like RenewActive or Silver Sneakers.
 Upgraded membership benefits are available with a day pass or punch card.